 However, one rivalry stands above even those previously mentioned based on sheer tension, toughness and hatred towards each other.
 The Cork/Meath rivalry that dominated the latter half of the 1980s is one of the fiercest rivalries the GAA has ever seen.

 In the three seasons from 1987 to 1990, the pair clashed on four occasions in the All-Ireland final.
 Meath edged it in 1987 and 1988 (after a replay) before the Rebels finally overcame the Royals in 1990.

 They say familiarity breeds contempt and that was most certainly the case for these proud footballing counties.
-Earlier this week, Larry Tompkins was inducted into the GAA Hall of Fame and the Cork legend regaled a story summing up just how heated the rivalry was.
+Back in September, Larry Tompkins was inducted into the GAA Hall of Fame and the Cork legend regaled a story summing up just how heated the rivalry was.

 “Meath and Cork became the two most dominant teams then in that era (the late 80s) and the games they were playing ferociously, with an air of discontent in some ways,” Tompkins told Pundit Arena.